 How ooddle Reminds You

 The Mind pillar inside ooddle treats self-talk as a trainable habit, not a personality trait.
 We send a quiet daily prompt at the time you choose, ask for one specific moment from the last day, and reflect it back.
+The Recovery pillar protects the sleep that decides how loud the inner critic is the next morning.
+The Movement pillar pairs the practice with daily walks, where the kind sentence often surfaces naturally.
 Explorer (free) gives you the daily prompt.
-Core ($29/mo) personalizes timing and tone around your real life and your real wins.
+Core ($12/mo) personalizes timing and tone around your real life and your real wins.
+Pass ($39/mo, coming soon) layers in deeper protocols for users working through harder inner critic patterns.